 Doha boasts two world-class museums: The National Museum of Qatar and The Museum of Islamic Art.
 Each is well worth a visit, but which should you pick if you’re short on time?
-Here’s a breakdown that might help you choose.
+If you’re looking for the best museum in Doha for you, this breakdown will help you choose.

 Best for Great Art